daganM/Hom-Eat/README.md

 #Front Helpers

  In the NoRubyFrontHelpers folder, you can find html & css files as computed by the RoR app.
-If you don't have RoR on your computeur, you can make front dev in these files before, commit them, then contact a back dev so he can commit them in the app.
+If you don't have RoR on your computer, you can make front dev in these files before, commit them, then contact a back dev so he can commit them in the app.